IT’S NOT MY TURN TO LOOK FOR GRANDMA!

 How I wrote IT’S NOT MY TURN TO LOOK FOR GRANDMA

-Someone at our family reunion asked Katie to “Go get Grandpa”.
-She was six years old at the time.
+When she was 6, someone at our family reunion asked Katie to “Go get Grandpa”.
 She stood up tall, put her hands on her hips, and said, “It’s not my turn to look for Grandpa!”.

-We laughed when she said it, but I kept thinking that it sounded like the title of a children’s book.
-So I wrote it down that phrase on a napkin and stuck it in my idea file.
+We all laughed, but I kept thinking that it sounded like the title of a children’s book.
+I wrote it down that phrase on a napkin and stuck it in my idea file.

 I came back to it a year or two later and wrote